 How to Get Rid of Ants in the Kitchen

 Remember those scent trails that let ants march in formation?
 Use those to your advantage to track the path of the ants in your house.
-Make sure you follow the trail in both directions to see where they’re coming from and where they’re exiting.
+Make sure you follow the trail in both directions to see where they’re coming from and where they’re heading.

 Simply eliminating the ants you see won’t do much good, since they’ll be replaced with more from the colony.
 This colony may be nesting in cabinets or appliances, behind walls, in door or window frames, or under floors.
 If you can actually spot the nest, you can apply insecticide directly to it to kill the infestation at its source.
-Make sure you use a non-repellent pesticide since if you attempt to repel the ants at this stage, the colony will simply reform somewhere else.
+Make sure you use a non-repellent pesticide, since if you attempt to repel the ants at this stage, the colony will simply reform somewhere else.

 There are also bait gels that may be applied directly to the surface the ants are walking on.
 Remember, though, not to use bait and then attempt to spray the ants you see with an on-contact ant killer.
 You need those ants to take the insecticide back to the nest.
 Give the bait a chance to work.
+If one type of bait doesn’t seem to be attracting the ants, try another.

-While you’re looking for the colony, make careful notes of the ants’ entry points and exit points to your kitchen.
+While you’re looking for the colony, make careful notes of the ants’ entry and exit points to your kitchen.
 You don’t want to seal them before the bait has a chance to work, but once you’re confident that the nest has been mostly eliminated, you can start ant-proofing your kitchen.
 Seal any cracks or crevices with caulk or joint compound.
 You can also put boric acid in crevices.

-Here’s where your kill-on-contact ant spray bottle will come in handy, but since it’s your kitchen, be careful.
+Here’s where a kill-on-contact ant spray will come in handy, but since it’s your kitchen, be careful.
 Read the directions on the pesticide packaging carefully, and don’t use toxic spray on or around your own food.
 Wash any surfaces or utensils that may have come into contact with the spray, and use common sense.

 You may not want to use any synthetic chemical pesticides in your kitchen.
 Once you’ve treated the ants at the source, you can use some simple household products to get rid of stragglers.
 A mixture of water and a few drops of dish soap is quite effective for getting rid of ants on kitchen countertops, since the soap will break the surface tension of the water and trap the ants, making them easy to wipe away.

 Similarly, equal parts white vinegar and water will disrupt the scent trail left by the ants, which means they’ll no longer have the equivalent of a neon sign directing them through your kitchen.
 Water and lemon juice may have the same effect.
 Wipe down all surfaces that recently had ant traffic.
+However, don’t take this step if you’re still using baits, as this will keep them from working properly.

 What If I’ve Still Got Ants?